-- Optimising the design of collection and waste transport systems together with the use of local / regional markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - The Planning system and associated good practice (e.g. in waste management facility design) in this area should ensure sites are sensitively considered to address any local concerns over visual / amenity impacts and appropriateness with regards to access / local environmental issues
+- Optimising the design of collection and waste transport systems together with the use of local / regional markets / reprocessing and outlets for re-use, recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - Encourage sustained community involvement through effective and targeted communications in consideration of the waste hierarchy and making linkages with wider environmental protection issues (e.g. carbon, fly-tipping, energy). - The Planning system and associated good practice (e.g. in waste management facility design) in this area should ensure sites are sensitively considered to address any local concerns over visual / amenity impacts and appropriateness with regards to access / local environmental issues